 - Intermediate Microeconomics, Games and Behaviour

-Besides the honours components of the regular courses, you have to choose two additional honours courses that are offered by Utrecht University and the Faculty of Law, Economics and Governance.
-Of course you are allowed (and even encouraged) to take more optional honours courses.
+Honours students are required to complete two additional Honours Courses.
+Of course, you are allowed (and even encouraged) to take more than two Honours Courses.
 The courses are listed below.
 Please note that some courses have limited places available and/or have special arrangements for registration.
 Some courses are offered in Dutch only.

 - Descartes cursus: Humaniteit: van robotica tot genetica

 - Da Vinci Project: From November to January, the Da Vinci Project is organizing a series of College Tours where students of the Da Vinci Project interview sustainability experts from different fields of research and expertise.
 These interactive College Tours are open to all UU students.
 Would you like hear what the experts have to say and learn more about sustainability?
 Then sign up here!